 Finished Ikea MONGSTAD makeover using faux grasscloth wallpaper

-If you are new around here, make sure you check out my Ikea Besta transformation using the same paper.
+And I also used the same paper in blue for my Ikea Besta transformation.
 There is also a video tutorial to show how I used the paper.

 That’s it for today!
 I’m currently working on another giant tassel, so stay tuned.
 I can’t wait to share it with you but it might take a little longer because I am DIYing that at the beach.